New Richmond boys earn share of MBC title, defeating Somerset | RiverTowns

 The New Richmond boys proved they are worthy of being conference champions.

-The Tigers started fast, then withstood an impressive comeback from Somerset, to defeat the Spartans 77-63, on Thursday in Somerset.
+The Tigers started fast, then withstood an impressive comeback from Somerset, to defeat the Spartans 77-63.
 The win leaves New Richmond with a 13-1 Middle Border Conference record.
 The Tigers and Prescott tie as conference champions.
 This is the second straight season that New Richmond and Prescott have tied as MBC champions.

 The large lead didn’t last long.
 The Spartans played tough half-court defense and New Richmond was only able to score in transition.
 The Spartans went on a 10-2 run to cut the Tigers’ lead to 21-20.
 The Tigers bounced right back, including two hoops from Jacob Parent.
 The lead stayed in the 6-8 point range the rest of the half, finishing with the Tigers leading 36-30.